 Everyone knows that anxiety affects thoughts.
-But what you may not know is that anxiety can affect your subconscious mind as well.
+But what you may not know is that anxiety can affect your subconscious and unconscious mind as well.
 Your dreams are affected by what you do and think during the day, and in many cases they may create more intense, vivid, and incredible dreams that may cause you to wonder: are dreams and anxiety related?

 How Anxiety Affects Thoughts

 Every type of anxiety disorder has the potential to affect how you think, what you worry about, and what you experience during the day.
 That is why it is important to learn about your anxiety so that you can understand and eventually take steps to cure it.

 Scientists currently believe that dreams do not necessarily have meaning.
 That is they believe that dream interpretation itself is likely an untruth in science.
 Many psychotherapists however, understand dreams as the gateway to our unconscious.
 There are two beliefs about dreams:

 - Sleep is when memories and brain connections are made and dreaming occurs because the brain tries to make connections between various thoughts.
 Any dream is your brain’s way of turning these thoughts into a story so that it makes sense to you.
 This is why dreams are often so random and unusual.
 The content in dreams can occur at any time in your life as it is what is happening at an unconscious level in the mind.

 - While dreams are not trying to inform you about something that is going to happen, you can still learn something by interpreting it.
 For example, if you believe that the dream meant something to you, and you can begin to unravel it, this may help to understand the way your mind is working.
 Thinking about what the dream means to you can be revealing to yourself.
 Below demonstrates how anxiety and negative thinking may affect our dreams: